OksanaKosar/Forager_test_task/README.md

 This Python module provides a simple client and service to interact with the OpenWeatherMap API to retrieve current weather and five days forecast data.

 ## OpenWeatherMapClient

+The `OpenWeatherMapClient` class is provides a client for interacting with the OpenWeatherMap API to retrieve weather information.

+##  WeatherApiService

-The `OpenWeatherMapClient` class is designed to make HTTP requests to the OpenWeatherMap API.
+The `WeatherApiService` class is designed to make HTTP requests to the OpenWeatherMap API.
 It requires an API key for authentication.

 ## OpenWeatherMapService